M-AfdalZikri/ESP32-CAM-Streaming/README.md

 - **Camera Control**: Users can perform additional controls on the camera, such as adjusting orientation or lighting, if supported by the device.
 - **Access via Web**: Like the first program, this program can only be accessed through a web browser by entering the ESP32CAM's IP address for streaming and camera controls.

-### Benefits of Program 2:
-- **Advanced Control**: Allows users to make more advanced adjustments to the camera.
-- **Flexibility**: Provides more options to tailor the monitoring experience according to needs.
-- **Interactive Web Interface**: This program offers a more interactive web interface, allowing users to access camera settings and gain greater control over the monitoring process.

 ## Applications
 - **Home Security**: Helps monitor the state of a home or business in real-time with or without additional camera features.
 - **Remote Monitoring**: Can be used for monitoring systems in remote locations, with or without camera control features.